fakturoid/fakturoid-ruby/README.md

     $ bundle

 Gem is not officially released and is under construction.
-So if you want to use it please install it from this repository and fix current commit with `:ref` option.
+So if you want to use it please install it from this repository and specify `:ref` option.
 API of the Fakturoid gem can be still changed.

 ## Configuration